-New York skyline is illuminated on the back drop, and there is a faithful reproduction of Brooklyn bridge with electric cars going across, a little jerkily but with great industry.
-To this succeeds one of the best vaudeville numbers in the piece, that of Mallia, Bart and Mallia, the "baggage smashers," with a trick horse and boxes to be thrown carelessly about the stage while they offer some unusually finished acrobatics.

-The final act is the long-touted "Flirting at St. Moritz," with a really beautiful snow scene, the ice-covered pond, expert skating by Johanna Worm, Rosa Gebauer, Paul Wilson, Clare Cassel, Marseilles, Larabbee and the Benn brothers.
-After this one glimpses a lithe, golden haired girl who spins around so many times on the toe of a skate that count is lost.
+New York skyline is illuminated on the back drop, and there is a faithful re-production of Brooklyn bridge with élec-tric ears going across, a little jerkily but with great industry.
+To this suc-ceeds one of the best vaudeville num-bers in the piece, that of Mallia, Bart and Mallia, the "baggage smashers," with a trick horse and boxes to be thrown care-lessly about the stage while they offer some unusually finished acrobatics.
+The final act is the long-touted "Flirt-ful snow scene, the ice-covered pond, ex-pert skating by Johanna Worm, Rosa (Gebauer, Paul Wilson, Clare Cassel, Marseilles, Larabbee and the Benn brothers.
+After this one glimpses a lithe, golden haired girl who spins atound so many times on the toe of a skate that count is lost.
 No one like Charlotte ever has been seen before.
-In a costume of white, banded with fur, she skates in a manner that defies all the laws of balance.
-Charlotte has a youthful beauty that sets off the grace of her movements and it is to be regretted that the ice at the opening performance was not in the best of condition, preventing her from doing all of her skating feats.
+In a costume of white, banded with fur, all the laws of balance.
+Charlotte has a youthful beauty that sets off the grace of her movements and it is to be regretted that the ice at the opening per-formance was not in the best of condi-tion, preventing her from doing all of her skating feats.

 formance was not in the best of condi-tion, preventing her from doing all of her skating feats.

-Between these two scenes there are a half dozen others, including a "March of the States," with bizarre and effective costumes; a view of the "Cascades," of the Biltmore hotel with ballroom dan-cing: cherus ladies climbing up rose the Biltmore note: with the cing; chorus ladies climbing up rose festooned ladders to smile placidly at festooned ladders to smile placidly at festooned ladders to smile placidly at the audience; Chinatown, with the Boganny troupe repeating its familiar acrobatics in a new setting; "Toyland at the Zone" with the Tin Soldier and the Scarecrow added to the list of Mother Goose characters, to remind one that Dillingham also is the manager for Montgomery and Stone; and "The Tower of Jewels," with Sousa's hand to accompany the chorus marches.
+Between these two scenes there are a half dozen others, including a "March of the States," with bizarre and effective costumes; a view of the "Cascades," of the Biltmore hotel with ballroom dan-cing: cherus ladies climbing up rose the Biltmore note: which up rose cing; chorus ladies climbing up rose festooned ladders to smile placidly at festooned ladders to smile placidly at festooned ladders to smile placidly at the audience; Chinatown, with the Boganny troupe repeating its familiar acrobatics in a new setting; "Toyland at the Zone" with the Tin Soldier and the Scarecrow added to the list of Mother Goose characters, to remind one that Dillingham also is the manager for Montgomery and Stone; and "The Tower of Jewels," with Sousa's hand to ac-company the chorus marches."
 The band is welcomed for its past performances is welcomed for its past performances but it does not play with the same fire and thrill that marked its concerts in former seasons.
-It is one of the few disappointing features in the produc-

-Charles T. Aldrich is vestly amusing as the detective of many disgusses and Nat Wills repeats all of his old jokes and none of his new ones, while the sceres are being shifted.
-Wills' humor it elementary and much of it could be edited.
-Wonder grows that he doesn't repeat the jests about his trip to London.
-None of the other wheezes of fordon.
+It is one of the few disappointing features in the produc-•tion tion.
+Charles T. Aldrich is vastly amusing as the detective of many disguises and Nat Wills repeats all of his old jokes and none of his new ones, while the scerps are being shifted.
+Wills' humor in elementary and much of it could be edited.
+Wonder grows that he doesn't repeat the jests about his trip to Lon-don None of the other wheezes of fordon.
 None of the other wheezes of for-mer days is thus slighted.
-The rest of the vaudeville acts are not superior to those that may be seen any day in a popular-priced theater, although they seem betpriced theater, although they seem better because they are in more gorgeous settings.
-The music is tinkly and undistinguished and the orchestra, under the direction of Paul Schindler, does remarkable work in keeping the production going at full speed.

-This Hippodrome production is a great givent.
-Several visits would not excircus.
-Several visits would not exhause the pleasure to be found in the stage pictures.
+The rest of the vaudeville acts are not superior to those that may be seen any day in a popular-priced theater, although they seem betpriced theater, although they seem bet-ter because they are in more gorgeous settings.
+The music is tinkly and un-distinguished and the orchestra, under the direction of Paul Schindler, does re-markable work in keeping the production going at full speed.
+This Hippodrome production is a great-cience.
+Saveral visits would not excircus.
+Several visits would not ex-hause the pleasure to be found in the stage pictures.
 Without doubt it is the biggest thing that has come this way in years.
 It more than equals its promises.
 There is quite as much "Hooray" as there is "Hip."